 The restriction, introduced in 1996, means homosexuals that are healthy and willing to help the cause, cannot.

-Lucky Antonopoulos, a 28-year-old gay man, says the constraints on his community feel out-dated.
+A 28-year-old gay man, who did not want to be named, says the constraints on his community feel out-dated.

 “I’m sure there are ways of reducing the risks.
 At the time that the 12-month restriction was placed, it could have been that the technology wasn’t as good as it is today,” he says.